 Criminal convictions, even low-level misdemeanors, can seriously and negatively impact a person’s goals and life decisions.
 The most common problem is denial of employment due to a negative criminal record even after several years since conviction.
-Additionally, old convictions can result in the denial of necessary loans (student loans, automobile, home), travel to foreign countries, ability to obtain security clearances for government-based employment, or even affect family law issues such as child support, visitation, or custody.
+Additionally, old convictions can result in the denial of necessary loans (student loans, automobile, home), impact the ability to travel to foreign countries, affect the ability to obtain security clearances for government-based employment, or even affect family law issues such as child support, visitation or custody.

 Attorney Brandon S. Naidu has extensive experience with the complexities of the expungement process in California and how to determine individual strategies for each client in order to help them move forward with their lives.

 Expungements are governed by California Penal Code section 1203.4, which provides a second chance for qualified individuals.
 The effect of the expungement — if granted — is that the original plea/conviction is withdrawn, the case is re-opened and dismissed, and the court orders the CA Department of Justice to update criminal records reflecting the change.

 In order to be eligible for expungement, you must meet all of the following statutory requirements: